Pepón Osorio

-Pepón Osorio is a Puerto Rican artist.
+Pepón Osorio (born 1955) is a Puerto Rican artist.
 He uses different objects as well as video in his pieces to portray political and social issues in the Latino community.
-He was born in 1955 in Santurce, Puerto Rico and studied at the Interamerican University of Puerto Rico, Lehman College, and also Columbia University where he obtained his MA in sociology in 1985.
+He was born in 1955 in Santurce, Puerto Rico and studied at the Interamerican University of Puerto Rico, Lehman College, and also Columbia University, where he obtained his MA in sociology in 1985.

 His work is held by the Walker Art Center, the Smithsonian American Art Museum, Whitney Museum of American Art, El Museo del Barrio, el Museo de Arte de Puerto Rico, and by the Puerto Rico Museum of Contemporary Art.

 He shows at Ronald Feldman Gallery.

 He lives in Philadelphia.
 Pepón currently teaches at Tyler School of Art, part of Temple University.

 Early career

 In 1975, Osorio moved to the Bronx, New York.
 He began making art in 1976.
 In 1985, Osorio changed his artistic approach to focus more on self-identity and cultural reaffirmation.
 Beginning with The Bicycle (1987), he focused on transforming ordinary inexpensive objects by adding layers of decoration—religious figures, holy cards, plastic flowers, ribbons, photographs, dolls, swans, palm trees, and other small plastic objects.
 For Osorio, his process as an “embelequero” is a common one among Puerto Rican people.
 As he says, “You re-invent with what’s there...you never accept anything as it is given to you.”
 For him, this additive process creates “an abundance that is not really there.”
 It is a way of personalizing and appropriating these inexpensive mass-produced objects.

 This change in his visual vocabulary is what led him to create his important pieces of the '80s.
 The Bicycle was based on memories of his own bicycle and those of others he knew in Puerto Rico—his friends, the avocado vendor, and the knife sharpener.
 El Chandelier (1987) and its accompanying performance, No Regrets (1987), with choreographer Merián Soto, commemorates the life of a Puerto Rican woman from the Bronx.
 The chandelier was one of the few luxuries she could afford.
 La Cama (The Bed) (1987) commemorates Juana Hernández, a woman Osorio considered a second mother.
 Hernández had died in 1982.
 La Cama, which had large photographs of Soto and Osorio, was also a way of introducing Juana to Merián, whom Osorio later married.
 Osorio often collaborated with choreographer Soto in performances and as a set and installation designer.
 Osorio integrated performance and dance into his work as a way to more clearly portray the Latino body.
 In La Cama, there was an implied but physically absent body.